-In Monday’s post, I shared my experience hiking from Monterosso to Vernazza in Italy’s Cinque Terre, and today I pick up on the second day of hiking: between Vernazza and Corniglia.
+In Monday’s post, I shared my experience hiking from Monterosso to Vernazza in Italy’s Cinque Terre, and today I’ll pick things back up with the second day of hiking: between the towns of Vernazza and Corniglia.

 This post contains affiliate links and I may receive a small commission if you make a purchase after clicking one of these links (at no additional cost to you).
 Doing so helps keep this blog ad-free, so thank you for your support!